tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 **Select with order, limit, and offset clauses**

-Every time we have searched in the modules table, the rows have come out in alphabetical order by name:
+So far, tor every search in the modules table, the rows have come out in alphabetical order by name:
 'box', then 'clock', then 'crypto'.
-However, if we want to be sure about the order, or if we want a different order, we will have to be explicit and add a clause:
+However, to really be sure about the order, or to ask for a different order, it is necessary to be explicit and add a clause:
 ``ORDER BY column-name [ASC|DESC]``.
 (ASC stands for ASCending, DESC stands for DESCending.)
 For example: